dbrovml/prague-housing/README.md

 5. Make a shortlist of apartments that seem to be underpriced.

 <b>Key facts</b>:
-1. *Hypothesis*: features and attributes of an apartment should determine its fair price, i.e. apartments are priced in a relatively objective manner with respect to their material  value.
+1. **Hypothesis**: features and attributes of an apartment should determine its fair price, i.e. apartments are priced in a relatively objective manner with respect to their material  value.
-2. *Data*: the dataset consists of <b>5 547</b> apartments for sale in Prague.
+2. **Data**: the dataset consists of <b>5 547</b> apartments for sale in Prague.
 The description of <b>25</b> apartment features can be found in the feature extraction notebook.
-3. *Model*: LightGBM regressor.
+3. **Model**: LightGBM regressor.
 This choice was made due to the relatively small dataset at hand and due to the fact a tree-based model seems to be appropriate from the design point of view.
 If the hypothesis is correct, apartments with similar attributes should have similar prices.
 Tree models split the feature space in a supervised manner and place similar observations in the same node leaves.
 If an apartment's price deviates from the mean price in its leave too much, it can be marked as potentially mispriced.
-4. *Training protocol*: our relatively small dataset allows and requires a K-fold validation protocol.
+4. **Training protocol**: our relatively small dataset allows and requires a K-fold validation protocol.
 Hyperopt was used to perform Bayesian hyperparameter search for hyperparameter tuning.

 <b>Results and potential improvements</b>:
-1. Out of <b>5 547</b> apartments in the dataset, <b>648</b> were identified as potentially underpriced.
+1. Out of <b>5 547</b> apartments in the dataset <b>648</b> were identified as potentially underpriced.
 2. The model could be improved by pooling more observations from other websites.
 3. Unstructured inputs, such as apartment description, could be leveraged as well.